NuclearDevelopers/Dichromate/README.md

 ![Dichromate Logo](https://github.com/NuclearDevelopers/Dichromate/raw/main/Icons/product_logo_256.png)

-Dichromate is a privacy and security hardened Chromium fork that focuses on privacy and security.
+Dichromate is a privacy and security hardened Chromium fork.
 It is based on the now discontinued [Hexavalent](https://github.com/Hexavalent-Browser/Hexavalent).

 We follow the Chrome release schedule, and we try to release a newer build within 1-2 days of a stable release of Chrome.